Variational integrators for anelastic and pseudo-incompressible flows: Acknowledgments

-\paragraph{Acknowledgments.} The authors thank D. Cugnet, M. Desbrun, F. Lott, and V. Zeitlin for helpful discussions and valuable feedback.
+The authors thank D. Cugnet, M. Desbrun, F. Lott, and V. Zeitlin for helpful discussions and valuable feedback.
 Both authors were partially supported by the ANR project GEOMFLUID, ANR-14-CE23-0002-01.
-W. Bauer receives funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 657016.
+W. Bauer has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 657016.